 Information relating to the student's school records will be given to prospective employers at the request of the student.

-Parent(s)/guardian(s) who do not want this information made public should notify the school principal in writing within ten (10) calendar days following notice of these rights to students.
+Parent(s)/guardian(s) not wishing this information be made public should notify the school principal in writing within ten (10) calendar days following notice of these rights to students.